 The window for protein intake when muscles are repairing is a bit longer than that — at least a few hours, according to a recent review of the research.

 But a protein shake is not really the ideal way to fortify yourself before a workout.
-Instead, try a high-protein snack, like an omelette, to fuel your body pre-workout.
+Instead, try a high-protein snack, like an omelet, to fuel your body pre-workout.
 A little food will feel more satisfying and sit more easily in your stomach while you’re working out.

 Protein powders can be a great source of extra nutrition, whether you’re trying to lose weight, build muscle, get more fit, or just eat better.